justinkambic/libraw.js/README.md

 functionality.
 The native code in the module is not tested.
 Because the native code is only intended to run in the context of this addon, all unit tests are performed against the TypeScript wrapper functions.
 Successfully running the test suite still requires building/running the native code.
-Unit tests are run by Jest.
+Unit tests are run with [Jest](https://jestjs.io/).

 The project includes two sample RAW images for use in testing.